jerilmm/gene-expression/sphinx/source/functional-requirements.rst

 ----------
  A valid submitted gene expression file has the following format :

- * Users have to submit three json files.
+ * Users have to submit three files.

  * For the file format, the file have to be json file.